What is a GIS

 Then came more visual tools such as ArcView, which, as its name suggests, were more focused on visualizing maps in a simpler way.

-In fact, ESRI managed to convert its .shp files to standard format.
+In fact, ESRI managed to convert its .shp files into standard format.

 Captura de ArcMap

 Of course, there have been and are other Geographic Information Systems.
-One of the most well-known, specializing more in raster analysis was Idrisi.
-There have also been those created by research centers or official bodies such as Ilwis and gvSIG, and there were free software ones.
-Some of them were GRASS, SAGA GIS, Sextant, and all of them ended up being integrated into what is now the flagship desktop GIS along with ArcGIS, but in its free software version: QGIS.
+One of the best known, specialized more in raster analysis was Idrisi.
+There have also been those created by research centers or official organizations such as Ilwis and gvSIG, and there have been free software ones.
+Some of them were GRASS, SAGA GIS, Sextante, and all of them ended up being integrated into what is now the star desktop GIS along with ArcGIS, but in its free software version: QGIS.

-QGIS can be said today to be the WordPress of Geographic Information Systems, with a large community behind it, and with a sponsorship system that has allowed it to advance unstoppably, and without having anything to envy the great monster: ArcGIS.
+QGIS we can say today that it is the WordPress of Geographic Information Systems, with a wide community behind it, and with a sponsorship system that has allowed it to advance unstoppably, and without having anything to envy to the great monster: ArcGIS.

 Captura de pantalla de QGIS